The Small Brand’s Guide to Black Friday Email Marketing

 • The story behind a product launch

-For example, here’s a company update newsletter from Yarnable, which they sent out on November 1 last year – just before the Black Friday rush.
+For example, here’s a newsletter from Dorsey, a jewelry company, featuring style ideas at the beginning of November – just before the Black Friday rush.

 5. Host a live sale event